neondatabase/website/content/docs/introduction/architecture-overview.md

 ## Durability

 Durability is at the core of Neon's architecture.
-Neon stores multiple copies of your data across Pageservers, multiple availability zones in a [Paxos](<https://en.wikipedia.org/wiki/Paxos_(computer_science)>) cluster, and on [S3](https://aws.amazon.com/s3/) (99.999999999% durability) where it's [encrypted at rest](/docs/reference/glossary#data-at-rest-encryption).
+As explained above, incoming WAL data is stored across multiple availability zones in a [Paxos](<https://en.wikipedia.org/wiki/Paxos_(computer_science)>) cluster before it is uploaded to [S3](https://aws.amazon.com/s3/) (99.999999999% durability) in both raw WAL and materialized form.
+Additional copies across Pageservers are employed for faster read performance of frequently-accessed data.
+As a result, there are always multiple copies of your data in Neon ensuring durability.